sjlelait/Project-One/README.md

 ## Future Enhancements
 - Ability to filter results
-- Ability to save lists locally
+- Ability to save liked words
+- Local storage for list